-The purpose of these Security and Privacy Practices is to set out Blue State Digital’s security and data privacy practices including the handling of confidential, proprietary, sensitive and critical information.
+The purpose of these Security and Privacy Practices is to set out Blue State Digital’s policies and and approach with regards to the handling of confidential, proprietary, sensitive and critical information.
 The practices apply to all Blue State Digital business units, wherever they are located in the world.

 1.1 Physical Access Controls at Blue State Digital Locations.
 Blue State Digital operates an access control system at each of its offices (e.g. swipe cards, combination door locks, lock & key) to ensure that only authorized persons are able to enter the premises.
 Office management maintains records of persons entering Blue State Digital sites.
 Visitors to any Blue State Digital site are escorted at all times when in areas where there is confidential data.

 1.2 Physical Access Controls at Non-Blue State Digital Locations.
 Blue State Digital relies on third-party subcontractors to process and warehouse data for its BSD Toolset and CallOut applications, and for other purposes.

 The BSD Toolset and CallOut applications are hosted in the us-east-1, us-west-2, and eu-west-1 regions of Amazon Web Services.
 Amazon Web Services is the most widely-deployed cloud vendor and is ISO 27017 and SOC 3 certified.
 More details about Amazon’s environment can be found at https://aws.amazon.com/security/